tejmagar/django-quik/README.md

 ## Conclusion

-For now monitoring `APP_DIRS` from installed app is not supported yet.
 I am planning to add `tailwind` support soon.
 Note: I have tested in Linux and it works.